oucs-teaching/cosc349-labs/lab03.md

 Vagrant uses its "box" files as the starting point for VM's storage.
 Essentially Vagrant boxes are virtual hard disk files, but with some important considerations:
 - boxes are made conveniently available for sharing at the https://app.vagrantup.com/boxes/search cloud service, and
 - box files—certainly the official ones—are likely to have been carefully cut down in size, just to contain what's necessary to run a Vagrant VM.
-For example, the Vagrant box for Ubuntu 14.04 leaves out the parts of the distribution that support graphics, as Vagrant VMs are intended only to be interacted with using a command line.
+For example, the Vagrant box for Ubuntu 20.04 leaves out the parts of the distribution that support graphics, as Vagrant VMs are intended only to be interacted with using a command line.
 :::info
-Note that boxes not supporting graphical output devices is a pragmatic limitation rather than a technical one: it might technically be possible to start with a box that doesn't support graphics and then install all the files necessary to support graphics... but to do so would feel (pragmatically) like using the wrong tool for the job...
+Note that boxes not supporting graphical output devices is a pragmatic limitation rather than a technical one: it is usually technically possible to start with a box that doesn't support graphics and then install all the files necessary to support graphics... but to do so would feel (pragmatically) like using the wrong tool for the job... (e.g., just use VirtualBox's GUI.)
 :::

 One key, required configuration parameter is the Vagrant "box" to use.
 It is likely that you will change the box to something other than `base`, as shown in the default `Vagrantfile`.
 For general purpose development, Ubuntu Linux boxes are popular and useful.